SoftwarePlant-com/recruitment/README.md

-# recruitment
+### Repository for SoftwarePlant recruitment purposes.

-Repository for SoftwarePlant recruitment purposes.
+Please create new IntelliJ project based on this repository before recruitment meeting in SoftwarePlant.